-- Do not attach a heavily damaged wheel ornament, as it may fly off the wheel while the vehicle is moving. - Failure to follow these precautions could cause the wheel nuts to loosen and the tire to fall off, resulting in death or serious injury. - Have the wheel nuts tightened with a torque wrench to 76 ft•lbf (103) N•m, 10.5 kgf•m) as soon as possible after changing wheels. - When installing the wheel nuts, be sure to install them with the tapered ends facing inward. (→P. 384)
+- Do not attach a heavily damaged wheel ornament, as it may fly off the wheel while the vehicle is moving and possibly result in serious injury. - Failure to follow these precautions could cause the wheel nuts to loosen and the tire to fall off, resulting in death or serious injury. - Have the wheel nuts tightened with a torque wrench to 76 ft•lbf (103) N•m, 10.5 kgf•m) as soon as possible after changing wheels. - When installing the wheel nuts, be sure to install them with the tapered ends facing inward. (→P. 363)